Get answers for your health queries from top Doctors for FREE!

 Even after the treatment, in some cases, the prostate may continue to grow and cause back pain.
 While in some other cases, it may arise due to any other underlying issue.

-Hence it is very important to consult a doctor immediately if there is a relapse in back pain after the treatment.
+Hence, it is very important to consult a doctor immediately if back pain recurs after treatment.

-After additional testing and physical examination, if prostate enlargement is the cause of back pain then you have to again start the treatment.
+After additional testing and physical examination, if prostate enlargement is the cause of back pain, then you have to start the treatment again.

 Treatment options for recurrent back pain associated with an enlarged prostate may include medications, physical therapy, or other interventions such as minimally invasive procedures or surgery.